drunkMoron/VNE/README.md

 ## VNE SCRIPT SYNTAXIS
-`define CharName Characters/char.png(jfif, jpg, jpeg)` - This will define your character's name and sprites.
+`define CharName Characters/char.png(jfif, jpg, jpeg)` - This will define your character's name and sprites.</br>
 `dialog CharName normal Halo! im emu otori!!!` - Will show your char and dialogue: Halo!
-Im emu otori!
+Im emu otori!</br>
-`script load day1.txt` - Will load new script from your Scritps folder
+`script load day1.txt` - Will load new script from your Scritps folder</br>

 ## That's all!